hylang/hy/docs/whyhy.rst

 that aren't straightforward in Python.
 For example, Hy provides the aforementioned mixing of statements and expressions, :ref:`name mangling
 <mangling>` that transparently converts symbols with names like ``valid?`` to
-Python-legal identifiers, and a :hy:func:`let <hy.contrib.walk.let>` macro to provide block-level scoping in place of Python's usual function-level scoping.
+Python-legal identifiers, and a :hy:func:`let` macro to provide block-level scoping in place of Python's usual function-level scoping.

 Overall, Hy, like Common Lisp, is intended to be an unopinionated big-tent